 Recreational Sports offers students an opportunity to get involved with university life by becoming a part of the Recreational Sports staff.
 We hire students to fill several positions, ranging from facility staff to sports officials.

 Hiring Expo Information Sessions — Rec Sports will hold two Hiring Expos throughout the year for any current UT Dallas student interested in working for the department.
 Please fill out an application, and bring it along with a resume to one of the following expos and you'll learn everything you need to know there.

 Recreational Sports Job Application

 (*Download the file to your computer first*)

-If you would like to apply during the school year outside of the Hiring Expos, or just have questions, the best course of action is to email an application and resume to UTDRecSports@gmail.com.
+If you would like to apply, or just have questions, the best course of action is to email an application and resume to UTDRecSports@gmail.com.
 You must be present at one Hiring Expo Sesssion to be eligible for employment.

 Jobs at Rec Sports